This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 3. Use Spray Oil

-It’s quite a common method of softening the plumber’s putty and it works like a charm.
+Using a cooking spray oil is a common method to soften plumber’s putty and it works like a charm.
 The best thing about using spray oil is that it’s the quickest way of reviving the old putty.

 All you need is to remove the plumber’s putty from the jar and put it on a flat surface like a tray.
 Spray it with any non-stick cooking oil to soften it.
 You may have to knead a little bit before and after the spray.
 Moreover, keep spraying and kneading until it softens to a certain point or you get the texture you need.